Our next Friends of Warwick Ponds meeting will be on Thursday November 1st @ 6 PM in the small meeting room at the Warwick Public Library.

 Consent Agreement between the city, and DEM.
 The progress report will be posted on the

 -How do we attract more supporters?
 Rick to investigate setting up table at library Farmers Markets, Cruise Night, and food truck.
 Jane introduced a rock painting and hiding project that is in progress. .
 We are in the process of developing a video (FOWPS Man) is coming.
 Schedule (FOWPS Annual Holiday celebration meeting in mid Nov.
 Need volunteers to organize.
 Consider working on legislation.
-Attended National Night Out on 8/7.
-Will attend Summer Concert on 8/8.
+Attended National Night Out on 8/7, Summer Concert on 8/8.
+Food Truck Night on 8/16.
+How do we attract 35 to 40 age group?
 See attached

 -Volunteer opportunity, evaluate staff gauge data.
 Obtain other pertinent data.
 Disseminate To public.
 Water levels have been decreasing over the last 5 weeks.
-Will investigate high school senior project opportunity.
-Warwick Teachers notified in March and April.
-No interest will revisit in October 2018.
-Jane provided the contact person who runs this program.
+Jane provided the contact person who runs the HS Senior Project Program.
 Introduction sent 6/19.
 Follow-up sent 8/1 & 8/10.
 Will add could be eligible for Lions Club Scholarship.
+Our introduction was received but there is no activity during the summer months.
+Will follow-up end of Sept.

 FRIENDS of WARWICK PONDS Sept 6, 2018 MEETING SUMMARY 2

--Face book reached 571 people over last 28 days an increase of 166 %.
-All Great numbers
+-Face book reached 408 people over last 28 days a decrease of 4 %.

 -Check with colleges if any interest in science student project.
 We will revisit this action each year.